magnumdatura/FITYMI/README.md

 https://magnumdatura.github.io/Awesome-project/
 https://fake-it-till-you-make-it.netlify.app/

+# About the Game

+'Fake It Till You Make It' is about my journey learning code @ GA so far.
+It's about improvising and enjoying the process even when things don't always go to plan and you have to adapt to failures, blockages and bugs.

+The game is a platformer with a loose 'shooter' function that unlocks sonics when you click on the platforms.
+You score points by landing on the right platforms.
+You score extra points by eliminating (clicking) the platforms you think you don't need to survive.
+But really the point is to catch a vibe, and scoring points along the way is just a fun part of the journey.

 # Approach Taken

+Ethos: Is it possible to write code that can enfold and improvise with bugs rather than trying to eliminate them?

 Wanted to work with animations - images and sounds.
 Initial pitch was a platformer where the floor was lava and you had to survive the countdown timer by jumping on randomly generated floating platforms.
 Stretch goals were then to be able to shoot the platforms you didn't need to get extra points.